 White balance is vital.
 It’s because you want your images to reflect a realistic environment.
 To ensure that whites are whites, use the right setting for the light you are working with.

 Most beginner or hobbyist photographers will use Automatic White Balance (AWB).
 This might allow them to photograph without overthinking about their scene.
-However, it won’t give them the best and most realistic colour cast.
+However, it won’t give them the best and most realistic color cast.

 White Balance Settings

 Ee can choose between Tungsten, Fluorescent, Daylight, Cloudy, Shade and Flash in our camera settings.
-By using a setting closest to the colour temperature in our scene, we can fix odd-looking lighting in photos.
+By using a setting closest to the color temperature in our scene, we can fix odd-looking lighting in photos.

 For more in-depth knowledge about how to use white balance settings to fix bad photos, read our article on how to understand white balance.